harrya32/hyperparameter-trajectory-inference/README.md

 Checkpoints:
 - `latest.pkl` in run dir.
 - Optional collection copy in `collect_save_dir` (used by reproducibility scripts).

+The saved CLOT model can then be used to infer hyperparameter-induced dynamics and sample transported NN outputs, within the range of hyperparameters in the training data.

 ## Reproducing Paper Experiments